hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/setting_up_sawtooth_poet-sim.rst

    with |Intel (R)| Software Guard Extensions (SGX), see :doc:`configure_sgx`.

 .. |Intel (R)| unicode:: Intel U+00AE .. registered copyright symbol

+Use this set of procedures to create the first Sawtooth node in a network or to add a node to an existing network.
+Note that some procedures are performed only on the first node.
+Other procedures are required on the minimum set of nodes in the initial network.

 Each node in this Sawtooth network runs a validator, a REST API, and the following transaction processors: